skiz/slots/README.md

 /*

+This will be the way I would like to set it up:

-    TODO: make a payout table for each winning combination
+    TODO: make a payout table for each winning combination *DONE
      ie:

 	3A = 50 * Bet, 4A = 100 * Bet, 5A = 500 * Bet